andy770921/react_ecosystem_boilerplate/README.md

 }
 ```

-7. Add `package.json` npm script and test if it works as expected
+7. Add `package.json` npm script and test if it works as expected.

 ```json
 {